 In terms of amenities and things to do, Milngavie has a plethora of things to enjoy.
 The pedestrianised town centre is known locally as ‘Milngavie Precinct’ and has a range of shops and restaurants as well as a local bookshop.
 Indeed, the town is not lacking in quality eateries of all kinds.
 The town is also the starting point of the West Highland Way and nearby Mugdock Country Park is an excellent park for woodland walks and wildlife spotting.
 Avid golfers are spoilt for choice with no fewer than five 18-hole courses in the immediate area.
 Residents can also take advantage of the various amenities in Bearsden too with the town being so close.

 In terms of local schooling, primary education is provided by Clober Primary, Craigdhu Primary and Milngavie Primary schools.
 The local secondary school is Douglas Academy which includes a music school for gifted children who gain entry through audition and board in Glasgow's West End.
 Douglas Academy has been ranked as Scotland’s best state school in the past, and most years it is among the highest in the country.
 There is a private nursery and primary school that forms part of the Glasgow Academy, whose senior school and other departments are located at Colebrooke Street in the West End of Glasgow.

-As of December 2021, the average price for property in Milngavie stood at £331,330.
-This is a rise of 0.97% in the last three months since September 2021 and a rise of 2.83% since December 2020.
+As of June 2022, the average price for property in Milngavie stood at £284,243.
+Though different property types in Milngavie have had different average selling prices over the last 12 months: £509,090 for detached properties, £320,420 for semi-detached, £214,294 for terraced, and £158,442 for flats.
 This average hides quite a range though, and it is not uncommon for properties in the town to sell for well above this average, with some even reaching £750,000 or higher depending on the property, the finish, available land, and even particular street.

 Why Use Shepherds